ivan-015/openai_skeleton_service/README.md

 4. Service name should be `open-ai-service`.
 You can change the name
 5. Region should be `us-central1`
 6. For now, we are allowing unauthenticated invocations

+For more information on deploying to Google Cloud, read their docs [here](https://cloud.google.com/run/docs/quickstarts/build-and-deploy/deploy-python-service#deploy).